twokon/twokon/README.md

 ## Hello!
-You can call me by San or Calb.
+You can call me San or Calb.

 🌍 Non-native English speaker!
 <br>